itexico/interview-codingchallenge-fsjs/README.md

 Make sure you have node.js installed

-open up a new terminal at proyect root, type : npm install node src/server/server.js
+open up a new terminal at proyect root, type : npm install && node src/server/server.js

 leave that terminal running and open up a new one inside the project root

-*npm install jspm live-server -g
+npm install jspm live-server -g cd src/client jspm update live-server --open=app
-*cd src/client
-* jspm update
-* live-server --open=app

 ======================================================